MicrosoftDocs/powerquery-docs/powerquery-docs/dataflows/data-sources.md

     ![Copy the M script into the editor window](media/dataflows-data-sources/dataflows-data-sources-11.png)

-And then your script connects to the data source you specified.
+Your script then connects to the data source you specified.

 The following list shows which connectors you can currently use by copying and pasting the M query into a blank query: